nicokosi/java-for-katas/README.md

 Pre-requisites:

-- Java Development Kit 14 minimum ([SDKMAN!](https://sdkman.io/) can be used for JDK installation)
+- Java Development Kit 15 minimum ([SDKMAN!](https://sdkman.io/) can be used for JDK installation)
-- Integrated Development Environment compatible with Java 14 (for instance, [IntelliJ IDEA](https://www.jetbrains.com/idea/) 2020.1)
+- Integrated Development Environment compatible with this JDK version (for instance, [IntelliJ IDEA](https://www.jetbrains.com/idea/))

 Either use your favorite IDE with [`Gradle`](https://gradle.org/) integration (for instance, [`IntelliJ IDEA`](https://www.jetbrains.com/idea/)) or run: